MFlowCode/MFC/docs/documentation/running.md

 Other useful arguments include:

-- `-# <job name>` to name your job. (i.e `--name`)
+- `-# <job name>` to name your job. (i.e., `--name`)
-- `-@ sample@example.com` to receive emails from the scheduler. (i.e `--email`)
+- `-@ sample@example.com` to receive emails from the scheduler. (i.e., `--email`)
-- `-w hh:mm:ss` to specify the job's maximum allowed walltime. (i.e `--walltime`)
+- `-w hh:mm:ss` to specify the job's maximum allowed walltime. (i.e., `--walltime`)
-- `-a <account name>` to identify the account to be charged for the job. (i.e `--account`)
+- `-a <account name>` to identify the account to be charged for the job. (i.e., `--account`)
-- `-p <partition name>` to select the job's partition. (i.e `--partition`)
+- `-p <partition name>` to select the job's partition. (i.e., `--partition`)

 As an example, one might request GPUs on a SLURM system using the following:

 **Disclaimer**: IBM's JSRUN on LSF-managed computers does not use the traditional node-based approach to allocate resources.
-Therefore, the MFC constructs equivalent resource-sets in task and GPU count.
+Therefore, the MFC constructs equivalent resource sets in the task and GPU count.

 ### Profiling with NVIDIA Nsight

-MFC provides two different argument to facilitate profiling with NVIDIA Nsight.
+MFC provides two different arguments to facilitate profiling with NVIDIA Nsight.
-**Please ensure that the used argument is placed at the end so that their respective flags can be appended.**
+**Please ensure the used argument is placed at the end so their respective flags can be appended.**
 - Nsight Systems (Nsys): `./mfc.sh run ... --nsys [nsys flags]` allows one to visualize MFC's system-wide performance with [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems).
-NSys is best for getting a general understanding of the order and execution times of major subroutines (WENO, Riemann, etc.) in MFC.
+NSys is best for understanding the order and execution times of major subroutines (WENO, Riemann, etc.) in MFC.
 When used, `--nsys` will run the simulation and generate `.nsys-rep` files in the case directory for all targets.
 These files can then be imported into Nsight System's GUI, which can be downloaded [here](https://developer.nvidia.com/nsight-systems/get-started#latest-Platforms).
-It is best to run case files with a few timesteps so that the report files remain small.
+It is best to run case files with a few timesteps to keep the report files small.
 Learn more about NVIDIA Nsight Systems [here](https://docs.nvidia.com/nsight-systems/UserGuide/index.html).
 - Nsight Compute (NCU): `./mfc.sh run ... --ncu [ncu flags]` allows one to conduct kernel-level profiling with [NVIDIA Nsight Compute](https://developer.nvidia.com/nsight-compute).
 NCU provides profiling information for every subroutine called and is more detailed than NSys.
 When used, `--ncu` will output profiling information for all subroutines, including elapsed clock cycles, memory used, and more after the simulation is run.
-Please note that adding this argument will significantly slow down the simulation and should only be used on case files with a few timesteps.
+Adding this argument will significantly slow the simulation and should only be used on case files with a few timesteps.
 Learn more about NVIDIA Nsight Compute [here](https://docs.nvidia.com/nsight-compute/NsightCompute/index.html).

 ### Restarting Cases

 When running a simulation, MFC generates a `./restart_data` folder in the case directory that contains `lustre_*.dat` files that can be used to restart a simulation from saved timesteps.
-This allows a user to run a simulation to some timestep $X$, then later continue it to run to another timestep $Y$, where $Y > X$.
+This allows a user to simulate some timestep $X$, then continue it to run to another timestep $Y$, where $Y > X$.
 The user can also choose to add new patches at the intermediate timestep.

 If you want to restart a simulation,